'Best save I've seen in years!' - Ramsdale takes the breath away as Arsenal record statement win at Leicester

 Bukayo Saka, making his 100th senior appearance for the Gunners, was on it from the start and almost forced Evans into an own goal inside the first minute.

-And their early endeavour was rewarded just six minutes in when Smith Rowe’s corner picked out the onrushing Gabriel, who glanced a fabulous header past Kasper Schmeichel.
+And their early endeavour was rewarded just six minutes in when Saka’s corner picked out the onrushing Gabriel, who glanced a fabulous header past Kasper Schmeichel.

 It was no more than Arsenal deserved and things got even better on 18 minutes when Saka and Alexandre Lacazette combined to tee up Smith Rowe, who showed excellent composure to double the visitors’ lead.